 Since 1990, the DF has supported career development awards and so has grown a generation of investigators.
 I’m part of that.
 And when you look at that body of work you can trace all of the major therapeutic advances in the last 20 or 30 years to those DF-supported investigators.

-The Dermatology Foundation is the only organization that really focuses on the future to ensure that there’s a pipeline of discovery and innovation that comes into the specialty.
+The Dermatology Foundation is the only organization that really focuses on the future to ensure that there’s a pathway of discovery and innovation that comes into the specialty.

 4. The DF Gives Dermatologists a Competitive Advantage